Category: Extreme Home-Do-Over

 I swear, I zipped through the first panel – made up of several

-remnant laths and framed by some leftover 2 x 4 – in no time flat and
+remnant laths and framed by some leftover 2 x 4 – in no time flat and was nearly done with the second.

 WHAP…MMMZAP…POW!